RuanMeyer3/Socail-Media-App/README.md

 # Social Media App

 ## Description
-This is a simple social media app where users can register, log in, view a timeline of posts, like posts, view profiles, and send messages.
-The app is built using HTML, PHP, and CSS, and it runs on a WAMP server with SQL and phpMyAdmin for database management.
+This is a simple social media app where users can register, log in, view a timeline of posts, like posts, view profiles, search for users, and send messages.
+The app is built using HTML, PHP, JavaScript, and CSS, and it runs on a WAMP server with SQL and phpMyAdmin for database management.

 ## Features